The 4 most important factors to choose the best outdoor pots for your herb garden.

 Creating a container herb garden is a very flexible way to grow fresh herbs in the home garden.
-Most herbs are well suited to growing in containers.
+And many pots will bring color and interest to the garden landscape.

 Growing herbs in pots also allows you to move them around as needed to new areas of your garden or bring them closer to your kitchen.
 You can change the arrangement according to the season and create focal points in your garden depending on which herbs are blooming.

-Always review the growing requirements of the specific herb you decide to include in your potted herb garden before selecting pot.
+Almost all herbs are well suited to growing in containers.
+However, you should review the growing requirements of the specific herb you decide to include in your potted herb garden before selecting the pot.

 Here are some great tips to choosing the right herb pot for your plants.

 1. Select Herb Pots That Have Good Drainage Holes.

 Outdoor pots should have good sized drainage holes to allow for easy draining.
 When it rains, the water will need to be able to drain thoroughly or your herbs will be swimming.
 Most herbs do not appreciate having “wet feet”.